Los Angeles DUI Accident Attorney

 Being arrested for a DUI can be a life-altering event.
 Being involved in an accident and being charged with a DUI can be devastating, especially if injuries or death accompanied the accident.

 This is where there is no question that you need help from a skilled and experienced legal team that will aggressively build the best defense possible.
+We use various DUI defense strategies to get your charges reduced or dismissed.
 Contact our office for personalized attention and a caring and dedicated legal staff.

 If you have been arrested for a DUI involving an accident, contact Cron, Israels & Stark for a free initial consultation.